 Edge computing - a must for 5G success

-5G and edge computing are opening a world of new revenue opportunities across manufacturing, transport, gaming and more.
-How can communications service providers gain an edge ahead of competitors?
+5G and edge computing are opening a world of new revenue opportunities across manufacturing, gaming and entertainment, healthcare, retail and more.
+How can communications service providers (CSPs) gain an edge ahead of competitors?
 Find out everything you need to know below.

 What is edge computing?

-Edge computing can also be placed at enterprise premises, for example inside factory buildings, in homes and vehicles, including trains, planes and private cars.
-The edge infrastructure can be managed or hosted by communication service providers or other types of service providers.
-Several use cases require various applications to deployed at different sites.
-In such scenarios a distributed cloud is useful which can be seen as an execution environment for applications over multiple sites, including connectivity managed as one solution.
+Some edge use cases require applications to be deployed across multiple sites.
+In such cases, a distributed cloud can be helpful, acting as an execution environment for applications over multiple sites, including connectivity managed as one solution.

-Today’s service providers are ideally positioned to deliver intelligent traffic routing from the mobile network to the optimal location of the enterprise application, in addition to having people on the ground and expert knowledge of network topology, network efficiency, device management and more.
+Today’s CSPs are ideally positioned to deliver intelligent traffic routing from the mobile network to the optimal location of the application, as well as having people on the ground and expert knowledge of network topology, network efficiency, device management and more.

-The evolution to cloud native network functions and distributed cloud computing enables service providers to move beyond traditional connectivity-service models and opens new doors to adjacent industries.
+The evolution to cloud-native network functions and distributed cloud computing enables CSPs to move beyond traditional connectivity-service models and opens new doors to adjacent industries.